swfiua/gotu/docs/about.rst

 bodies from a previous time, nearer the Big Bang is what conventional theory says.
-These are just intrinsic features of the geometry of the universe, optical illusions caused by the arrival of a new galaxy at the edge of our visible universe, says Rourke.
+These are just intrinsic features of the geometry of the universe, optical illusions caused by the arrival of a new galaxy at the edge of our visible universe, says Rourke. in joint work with Robert MacKay.

+I believe it was Robert MacKay that described the whole thing as an extreme example of *observer selection bias*: each source of light we see blue-shifted for all but a, relatively small, finite time and then see it increasingly red shifted for the rest of our eternity.

 The cosmic microwave background being the thermalised radiation from the less dramatic arrivals.